parkerrobbins/wedding-website/index.md

 Welcome to our wedding website!
 Here you will find details about the date and venue, how to RSVP, and all the other details you'll need!

 Elisabeth and Parker will be celebrating our marriage on 1 August 2021 from 12 noon to 5 pm at Wickham Park in Manchester, CT.
-Please arrive around 11:45am as the ceremony will begin at 12.
+Our ceremony will begin promptly at 12.

 ## RSVP